 Some mice can make cute, fun pets, but the house mouse is not one of those.
-And when a rodent creeps into your home through a crack or gap or gnaws on drywall, stored boxes, and paper, or even wiring to make its nest -- while urinating and dropping feces as it travels, it can a danger and health hazard to your family.
+And when a rodent creeps into your home through a crack or gap or gnaws on drywall, stored boxes, and paper, or even wiring to make its nest—while urinating and dropping feces as it travels, it can be a danger and health hazard to your family.

 But because mice are small, nocturnal, and nest in out-of-the-way places, you may not even know you have a problem until it the population gets large and you have a major problem.